Pascal-Kueng/dyadMLM/dev/residual-diagnostics.md

 Same-occasion partner checks for ILD data require an explicit occasion identifier and are **deferred**.
 The first function accepts one pair per dyad.

+## `brms` path after the first partner-check vertical slice

+Implement this path after the Gaussian `glmmTMB` partner check works end to end and before beginning the temporal check.
+The public check names, fitted-row pairing, and statistic helpers remain shared.
+Replicate generation, centering, predictive-reference metadata, comparison summaries, and plot details may differ where posterior uncertainty requires it.

+When centering is needed, pair each posterior-predictive draw with the expected response from the same posterior draw:

+\[
+e_{obs,s} = y - \mu_s, \qquad
+e_{rep,s} = y^{rep}_s - \mu_s.
+\]

+Obtain `y_rep` and `mu` from matching `posterior_predict()` and `posterior_epred()` draw IDs.
+The observed centered statistic is then draw-specific; do not present one fixed observed red line as if it were the `glmmTMB` plug-in target.

+For a scalar statistic, store the paired vectors `observed_statistics` and `replicated_statistics` and calculate

+\[
+D_s = T(y^{rep}_s - \mu_s) - T(y - \mu_s).
+\]

+Summarize and plot the distribution of `D` against zero.
+For curve-valued checks, store and display the corresponding paired difference curves.
+Do not compare the two marginal statistic distributions independently.
+The statistic and curve helpers remain backend-neutral even though the compact comparison object differs from the single-observed-value `glmmTMB` object.

+Expose the predictive target explicitly:

+- `group_effects = "existing"`: retain posterior effects for the fitted group levels and use the matching conditional expected response as `mu`.
+This checks remaining dependence conditional on the learned group effects, not whether those effects reproduce total population dependence;
+- `group_effects = "new"`: relabel all grouping factors while preserving their nesting and crossing, then use `allow_new_levels = TRUE` and `sample_new_levels = "gaussian"` to generate fresh effects.
+Center both the observed and replicated response on the matching posterior draw's random-effects-excluded expectation (`re_formula = NA`), so newly generated group effects remain part of the dependence being checked.

+The new-group target most closely matches unconditional `glmmTMB` simulation.
+Do not subtract a newly sampled group effect from the observed response because that effect does not belong to the observed group.
+Nested, crossed, multi-membership, and special grouping structures require dedicated validation;
+unsupported structures must fail clearly.

+An existing-group raw predictive check can assess total response reproduction, but it may be forgiving because those group effects were learned from the same groups.
+State the chosen target in every result and plot.

+Label `brms` results **posterior predictive**, not plug-in predictive.
+Posterior-predictive tail areas remain discrepancies, not frequentist p-values.
+Do not refit a Bayesian model separately for every posterior-predictive draw.

 ## Version 0.2.2: Gaussian ILD temporal dependence

 Begin this phase only after the `glmmTMB` and `brms` partner-check paths have established the shared interface.
 Validate the temporal implementation first with `glmmTMB`, then with paired posterior-predictive `brms` curves.
+For `brms`, include fitted autocorrelation in predictions (`incl_autocor = TRUE`) and validate covariance-form AR models first.
+Response-dependent regression-form AR/ARMA and any required out-of-sample handling remain **deferred** until end-to-end tests establish that complete recursive replication is correct.

 ### Public check